ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 ### Mixing precisions in linear algebra expressions

-Suppose that a linear algebra library implements arithmetic operators on matrices, and users write "A * B" for a matrix A of `complex<float>`, and a matrix B of `double`.
+Suppose that a linear algebra library implements arithmetic operators on matrices, and users write `A * B` for a matrix A of `complex<float>`, and a matrix B of `double`.
 What should the matrix element type of the returned matrix be?
 [P1385R1](wg21.link/p1385r1) asserts that the returned matrix's element type should be